jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

 In the case where `File::open` succeeds, the value in the variable `f` will be an instance of `Ok` that contains a file handle.
 In the case where it fails, the value in `f` will be an instance of `Err` that contains more information about the kind of error that happened.

-We need to add to the code in Listing 9-3 to take different actions depending on the value `File::open` returns.
-Listing 9-4 shows one way to handle the `Result` using a basic tool, the `match` expression that we discussed in Chapter 6.
+We need to add to the code in the code snippet above to take different actions depending on the value `File::open` returns.
+The following code snippet shows one way to handle the `Result` using a basic tool, the `match` expression that we discussed in Chapter 6.

 ```rust
     use std::fs::File;